thomas-tanay/thomas-tanay.github.io/SDST.md

 not contacted by an agent above.

 These simple rules lead to the emergence of complex dynamics characterized by a meta-level of swarm behaviour (a swarm of populations or a meta-population).
-As a two-leveled distributed system, this meta-population can be viewed as a loose metaphor for the hierarchical organization of the brain, from neurons and cortical columns to Brodmann areas and cerebral lobes.
+One can think of this two-leveled distributed system as a loose metaphor for the hierarchical organization of the brain, from neurons and cortical columns to Brodmann areas and cerebral lobes.

 <h1> Animation </h1>